This policy is for you if your chosen degree has a September 2022 or January 2023 start date.

 - A summary of work-related skills gained through study, work experience, volunteering or paid employment demonstrating the experiences you have that could be transferable to your chosen career (specific communication skills, time management, problem solving etc).

 - An understanding of and an ability to appreciate the needs of others and evidence of demonstrating care and compassion.

-- How will your experiences so far help you to be successful both as a student and in your chosen career?
+- How your experiences so far will help you to be successful both as a student and in your chosen career.
 This needs to be written reflectively.

-In the School of Healthcare, applicants to some of our programmes will be required to attend an interview.
+Applicants to some of our programmes will be required to attend an interview.